 Low energy, fatigue, headaches, swelling, pain, inflammation, fever, night sweats, pus, discharge (potentially mixed with blood), so-called “infections” and certain types of cancer are typical symptoms indicating that the related conflict has been resolved and that the correlating organ or tissue is now undergoing a natural healing process.
-Thus, most “diseases”, including intra-ductal breast cancer, cervical cancer, bronchial cancer, or non-Hodgkin's lymphoma, are treated - both by allopathic and naturopathic medicine - when they are already in the process of healing!
+Thus, most “diseases”, including cancers such as intra-ductal breast cancer, cervical cancer, bronchial cancer, or non-Hodgkin's lymphoma, are treated - both by allopathic and naturopathic medicine - when they are already in the process of healing!

 Being able to recognize that very specific symptoms, including certain types of cancer, indicate a healing process and that the related conflict has been resolved also prevents new conflict shocks and thus the development of additional symptoms.

 Those who learn about GNM after they have received a diagnosis are often in a desperate position, particularly when they have been diagnosed with cancer.
 Scared of a “malignant” disease and frightened that the cancer could “metastasize”, they are torn between the doctrines of the Old Medicine and Dr. Hamer's New Medicine, reassuring them that cancers are always biologically meaningful and never a reason to panic.
 As Dr. Hamer puts it, “... being thus thrown back and forth between hope and panic is a most difficult situation for the patient and the cause for the very worst of complications.”
 Fear causes stress that is detrimental to healing.
 Fear drains the body of its healing energy.
 Panic triggers new conflicts and reactions in the body, which hamper the healing process.
 A typical response, for example, is water retention (“the Syndrome”) as a result of an “existence conflict” or “hospitalization conflict”.

 German New Medicine is not only a new paradigm of medicine, it is also a new consciousness.
 It is the awareness that our organism possesses an inexhaustible creativity and remarkable self-healing capabilities.
 It is the recognition that each cell of our body is endowed with a biological wisdom we share with all living beings.